Finding or Becoming a Donor

 If you are a close-enough match and will be the donor, you will come to SCCA with the patient to meet with the medical team and review your role as a donor and the donation process.
 You will be able to have all of your questions answered at this time.
 You will also have a health evaluation and will sign consent forms.
 You can expect to be at SCCA for three full days to complete these steps.
 Then you will be able to leave while the patient undergoes conditioning.
 To learn more about the donor’s role, read about the transplant process.

-Anonymous donation: If you would like to register to be an anonymous donor for someone who doesn’t have a matched relative available to donate, or if you would like to donate cord blood when your baby is born, you can do so through one of these groups:
+Anonymous donation: If you would like to register to be an anonymous donor for someone who doesn’t have a matched relative available to donate, or if you would like to donate cord blood when your baby is born, you can do so through the National Marrow Donor Program.

 Learn how bone marrow and stem cells are collected.